Ishika-Student/Ishika/README.md

 # Ishika
-This is my first Git Repository
+This is my first Git Repository.
+Author-Ishika Jain